tarantool/doc/doc/book/box/stream.rst

 Streams
 =======

-Since version :tarantool-release:`2.10.0-beta1`, streams and interactive transactions in them are implemented in iproto.
+Since version :tarantool-release:`2.10.0-beta1`, streams and interactive :ref:`transactions <atomic-atomic_execution>`
+in them are implemented in iproto.
 Unlike a thread associated with multitasking and execution within a program, a stream occurs between a client and a server.
 It deals with connecting and transferring a protocol over the network.